About The Libertarian Party

 - Crimes against the environment are treated as crimes against those who occupy the environment, and corporate polluters are held liable for all costs, without cap limits, in cleaning up their messes

-- Government doesn't dictate lifestyle or interests by penalizing some social activities and rewarding others
+- Government should not dictate lifestyle or interests by penalizing some social activities and rewarding others

-- Government, at no level, tells Americans how to use their own property, yet holds individuals accountable for any damages caused to others from such use
+- Government, at any level, should not tell Americans how to use their own property, yet holds individuals accountable for any damages caused to others from such use

-- Government does not bestow favored racial, ethnic, or religious group status through preferential treatment or laws that effectively exclude other racial, ethnic or other religious group
+- Government should not bestow favored racial, ethnic, or religious group status through preferential treatment or laws that effectively exclude other racial, ethnic or other religious group

 - Federal government performs only a few basic functions; national defense, protection of human rights against coercive forces, and ensuring conditions that protect each individualʼs right to pursue a livelihood through guaranteed personal property ownership; the majority of goods and services are provided through private businesses and charities